What is Local Law 11?

 Thank You for Reading Our Blog Post on Local Law 11/98.

 I hope this was helpful.
-If you would like to speak with an architect about a potential project, you can contact us at Fontan Architecture directly.
+If you want to speak with an architect about a potential project, you can contact us at Fontan Architecture directly.
+Learn about our NYC Facade Inspection Services.

 Contact Fontan Architecture